N30x1/ruck-taxes/README.md

 - **Enhanced Privacy**
     - No username storage on servers
-    - Secure PGP key generation for runelite instance
+    - Secure PGP key generation for each runelite instance
     - Anonymous listing creation with randomized identifiers

 - **Server Security**